-The acquisition of property in Spain is a simple process within a legal system that grants substantial security to the parties involved if all steps occur correctly.
-There are no restrictions on foreign investors who may count on freely investing in Spain.
+The acquisition of property in Spain is a simple process within a legal system that grants substantial security to the parties involved if all steps to purchase the property occur correctly.
+There are no restrictions for foreign investors to freely investing in Spain.

 Below we include the fundamental steps to follow to acquire property in Spain.

 The first step is to verify the ownership of the property as well as any encumbrances it may have.
 We recommend that you analyse the situation of the property featured in the Registry of Ownership as well as the name of the seller.
 Spain uses a system that gives substantial protection to registered names of property, and this practice establishes a more secure system.

 Equally important is the urban ranking of the property.
 An interested buyer should also check the urban ranking of the property as well as any licences associated with it depending on the activity intended for the property and other potential issues such as if the property is up-to-date with the paying of its taxes.